New pope cites grandma's folk wisdom at his first Palm Sunday

 After blessing palm and olive branches - both symbols of peace - Francis, wearing red and white vestments, walked to the altar on the steps of St. Peter's Basilica to conduct the outdoor Mass.

-He again urged defence of the environment, speaking of "our personal sins: our failures in love and respect towards God, towards our neighbour and towards the whole of creation".
+He again urged defense of the environment, speaking of "our personal sins: our failures in love and respect towards God, towards our neighbor and towards the whole of creation".

 BRAZIL TRIP